 Selecting which nursing school to attend is important.
-Choosing the right RN program for you is critical to your success in and after school.
+Choosing the right RN or BSN program for you is critical to your success in and after school.
 This video outlines the Opportunity Costs associated with selecting the right college for you.

 It all comes down to what is called OPPORTUNITY COST.
 Simple put, it is the positive or negative cost we incur because of our decisions.
 Here is a simple example:

 Let’s say that we have two nursing programs with identical outcomes.
 One has a total program cost of $12,000 and is 24 months long and the second has a total program cost of $40,000 but can be completed in 16 months.
 Please consider All else in the programs to be equal, accept for the money and length of program, for example: the same student, same teachers, same learning opportunities, and same curriculum is taught and learned at both programs.
 If I was to ask you right now which program would you want to attend there would be, most likely, a universal response…the first one, because tuition is just under one-third the cost of the second.
 Because most everyone answers program number 1 there will, most likely, be a high number of applications.
 Which means limited seats available, wait lists, denial letters, and for some, years of little to no career progression.
 But what about program number 2, because the tuition cost is over 3x that of program number 1 we put it out of our minds.
 Let’s look at the cost of that decision.

 We will call our student Abigale, and compare the cost of her decision of selecting the nursing program at College number 1 vs. the program at college number 2.
 Let’s look at the moment of time she graduates from the longer program.
 Abigale, from program 1 graduates in 24 months at a cost of $12,000; she becomes licensed, and starts earning an RN salary.
 At that moment, Abigale from program 2 will have been graduated with a cost of $40,000, become licensed, and has a potential RNs income for 8 months.
 So at that moment,